BAMGames/europa-universalis-rules/doc/hre.md

     agreement.

 At the peace phase:

-  * For one condition of peace for LoS, Saxony is reunited (no Wettin minor created)
+  * For all conditions of peace for LoS, Saxony is reunited (no Wettin minor created)
   * For one condition of peace for HRE, or if Saxony is pushed out of the war, the Wettin minor is created with only Thuringen province.
     (usual setup)
   * Else, Wettin minor is created but still part of the LoS.

+For practical reasons, the Wettin minor will be called Turingia.

+TODO REREAD

 ## History of Brunswick

 Provinces: Braunschweig, Hannover.

-It would be more reasonable to split *Hanover* and *Braunschweig* in three provinces:
+It is possible to split *Hanover* and *Braunschweig* in three provinces:

   * _Calenberg_ (city Hanover)
   * _Luneburg_ (city Luneburg or Celle)